NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 ## Read in AOP and Landsat 8 Surface Reflectance Image Collections

+First read in the AOP SDR data and the Landsat 8 data, filtering by the site center point / region of interest, and by date.

 ```javascript
 // Specify center location and for GRSM
 var site_center = ee.Geometry.Point([-83.5, 35.7]);